 Judges and prosecutors in Tampa, Hillsborough County, FL, treat DUI cases very seriously if a minor child passenger under the age of 18 years old was found in the vehicle at the time of the DUI offense.
-In fact, Florida law enhances the minimum mandatory statutory requirements when a minor child is a passenger at the time of the DUI.

 Depending on the circumstances, the driver might also face felony child endangerment or neglect charges.